-Mother Teresa, now St Teresa of Calcutta, was canonised

-inscriptions on the crucifix and central medal: "A little pencil in the hand of God" and "It is not how much we do, but how much love we put into what we do".

-colours of osary beads rosary represent the simple white sari worn by Teresa and the blue, her devotion to the Virgin Mary.
+Mother Teresa, now St Teresa of Calcutta, was canonised inscriptions on the reverse side of the crucifix and central medal: "A little pencil in the hand of God" and "It is not how much we do, but how much love we put into what we do". colours of rosary beads The rosary the represent the simple white sari worn by Teresa and Mother the blue, her devotion to the Virgin Mary.

+those who can assist this cause with a don

+of \$20.00 or more and tick this box  🖝
-Send to: Aid to the Church in Need, PO Box 7246 Baulkham Hills NSW 2153

-Phone/Fax No: (02) 9679-1929 E-mail: info@aidtochurch.org Web: www.aidtochurch.org

-I/We enclose \$...... to support the work of Religious Sisters for the poor and persecuted Church.

-I enclose a cheque/money order payable to Aid to the Church in Need or please debit my Visa or Mastercard those who can assist this cause with a don of \$20.00 or more and tick this box
+Send to: Aid to the Church in Need, PO Box 7246 Baulkham Hills NSW 2153 Phone/Fax No: (02) 9679-1929 E-mail: info@aidtochurch.org Web: www.aidtochurch.org I/We enclose \$..... to support the work of Religious Sisters for the poor and persecuted Church.
+I enclose a cheque/money order payable to Aid to the Church in Need or please debit my Visa or Mastercard ing and vibrant sisters in the D Signature Mr/Mrs/Ms/Sr/Rev BLOCK LETTERS PLEAS

-Exp.
-Date/ Signature

-Mr/Mrs/Ms/Sr/Rev

-Address
+Postcode

-Fmail Aid to the Church in Need .... a Catholic charity dependent on the Holy See, providing pastoral relief to needy and oppressed Churches
+Aid to the Church in Need .... a Catholic charity dependent on the Holy See, providing pastoral relief to needy and oppressed Churches